KYCCOIN/KYCC-Guides/README.md

 How do I export the private key for a public address?
 ---------------------
-Export the private key for an address with the following instructions.
-Open your wallet.
+1) Open your wallet
-Go to Tools -> Debug console.
+2) Go to Tools -> Debug console
-This is the console where you execute RPC commands.
+3) This is the console where you execute RPC commands
-Type the following RPC command, to export your private key:
+4) Type the following RPC command, to export your private key:
-`dumpprivkey publicaddress`

-Replace the text “publicaddress” with a public address from your wallet.
+   `dumpprivkey publicaddress` replace the text `publicaddress` with a public address from your wallet

-Example:
-1) `dumpprivkey KJtA1U2MyfD5AU7kky1q3P5ceWws63xHCC`
+   Example: `dumpprivkey KJtA1U2MyfD5AU7kky1q3P5ceWws63xHCC`
-2) `aQsLtrgMgD7thc76G5uja9z9wVTZJdh5MMiPHWgUf7aKsDJhHHev`

    ![Example-export-the-private-key](https://i.imgur.com/73KPfpa.png)

 How do I import the private key for a public address?
 ---------------------
-Import the private key for an address with the following instructions.
-Open your wallet.
+1) Open your wallet
-Go to Tools -> Debug console.
+2) Go to Tools -> Debug console
-This is the console where you execute RPC commands.
+3) This is the console where you execute RPC commands
-Type the following RPC command, to import your private key:
+4) Type the following RPC command, to import your private key:
-`importprivkey privatekey`

-Replace the text “privatekey” with a private key that your want to import in your wallet.
+   `importprivkey privatekey` replace the text `privatekey` with a private key that your want to import in your wallet

-Example:
-1) `importprivkey aQsLtrgMgD7thc76G5uja9z9wVTZJdh5MMiPHWgUf7aKsDJhHHev`
+   Example: `importprivkey aQsLtrgMgD7thc76G5uja9z9wVTZJdh5MMiPHWgUf7aKsDJhHHev`
    ![Example-import-the-private-key](https://i.imgur.com/CNh5r95.png)

 How do I create a receiving address?